elastic/kibana/rfcs/text/0017_url_service.md

 1. Short URL service uses MD5 algorithm to hash long URLs.
 Security team requested to stop using that algorithm.
    1. __Will do:__ The new URL Service will not use MD5 algorithm.
-1. Short URLs store only the URL of the destination page.
-However, the destination page might have other state which affects the display of the page but is not present in the URL.
-Once the short URL is used to navigate to that page, any state that is kept only in memory is lost.
-   1. __Will do:__ The new implementation of the short URLs will also persist the location state of the URL.
-That state would be provided to a Kibana app once a user navigates to that app using a short URL.
 1. Short URLs are not automatically deleted when the target (say dashboard) is deleted. (#10450)
    1. __Could do:__ The URL Service will not provide such feature.
 Though the